 Indeed, this side of the bridge is all about just one thing, port.

 There are many wineries to choose from offering tour and taste packages in various languages.
-Generally they cover an explanation of the grape to glass process, the different varieties of port and of course a chance to sample the famous product.
+Generally, they cover an explanation of the grape to glass process, the different varieties of port and, of course, a chance to sample the product.

-Some provide more varieties to taste, some are more crowded and others just have more regular departures – shop around to find the winery that best suites you.
+Some provide more varieties to taste, some are more crowded and others just have more regular departures – shop around to find the winery that best suits you.

 When you’ve cast off your post lunch daze, head across the top deck of the bridge.
 Watch people mingle beside the river, disappear into laneways of cracked mosaic and pastel and boats moving upstream to the vineyards of the Douro.

-Back on Porto’s high ground, spend your final hours of daylight discovering the highlights of the centre.
+Back on high ground, spend your final hours of daylight discovering the highlights of the centre.
+Porto has plenty of things to see.

-A note on the Livraria – while the old wooden handiwork and beautiful antique decor make this bookstore worth a visit, it can become very crowded and a little pushy in the isles with many visitors posing relentlessly for selfies on the stairwell.
+A note on the Livraria – while the old wooden handiwork and delicate antique decor make this bookstore a beautiful place to visit in Porto, it’s newfound Instagram-fame means it can become very crowded and a little pushy in the isles with many visitors posing relentlessly for selfies on the stairwell.

-If you genuinely want to enjoy your browsing time and are not just there for its Instagram appeal, you’ll definitely enjoy the experience more toward the end of the day.
+If you genuinely want to enjoy your browsing time and are not just there for its photogenic appeal, you’ll definitely enjoy the experience more toward the end of the day.

-With a food scene that has blossomed across the city, choose the neighbourhood that most stole your heart and nestle in for a final bite in this beautiful city.
+With an eclectic food scene that has blossomed across the city, choose the neighbourhood that most stole your heart and nestle in for a final bite in this beautiful city.